ParimalaBMG/ansible/README.md

 In ansible, fact is the property of the node mentioned in the inventory file. by default ansible is going to collect all the facts of all the machines in the inventory file.

+    $ ansible -i inv all -e ansible_user=centos -e ansible_password=abc@123 -m setup

+### Ansible roles:
+helps you in organizing the codes.

+roles/
+    common/               # this hierarchy represents a "role" tasks/            #
+            main.yml      #  <-- tasks file can include smaller files if warranted handlers/         #
+            main.yml      #  <-- handlers file
+        templates/        #  <-- files for use with the template resource ntp.conf.j2   #  <------- templates end in .j2
+        files/            #
+            bar.txt       #  <-- files for use with the copy resource foo.sh        #  <-- script files for use with the script resource vars/             #
+            main.yml      #  <-- variables associated with this role
+        defaults/         #
+            main.yml      #  <-- default lower priority variables for this role meta/             #
+            main.yml      #  <-- role dependencies